fallais/hermes/README.md

 ## Why ?

 You do not have a Facebook account ?
 You do not have a smartphone ?
 Then you do not wish any birthday except your parents, do you ?
 This software is for you !

 ## Features

 ### Contacts

-A contact is defined by a firstname, a lastname and a birthdate (DD/MM/YYYY or DD/MM).
+A **contact** is defined by a *firstname*, a *lastname* and a *birthdate (DD/MM/YYYY or DD/MM)*.
 Contacts list must be as follow :

 ```json
 [